 The bright side?
-In a time of continued economic uncertainty, the insurance industry has a great story to tell future recruits.
-According to the U.S. Bureau of Labor Statistics, the insurance industry employs 2.2 million workers, and that number is expected to grow with 200,000 new jobs by the year 2020.
-U.S. Department of Labor Occupational Outlook Handbook 2012-2013 predicted employment of insurance agents and actuaries will grow faster than average for all professions.
-Sales agents are expected to increase 22% from 2010 to 2020 and employment of actuaries is expected to grow by 27%.
+The insurance industry has a great story to tell future recruits.
+It employs 2.2 million workers, and that number is expected to grow to 400,000 new jobs by the year 2028.
+The U.S. Department of Labor predicts employment of insurance agents and actuaries will grow faster than average for all professions.
+Sales agents are expected to increase 22% in the next 10 years and employment of actuaries is expected to grow by 27%.

-A 2014 study of 300 employers conducted by internships.com and consulting firm Millennial Branding revealed 50% of employers are offering internships at the high school level.
+A study of 300 employers conducted by a consulting firm revealed almost 50% of employers are offering internships at the high school level.
 60% agreed that students need to begin competing for internships at the high school level.
-73% of these employers offer internships doing social media marketing projects, followed by data entry ( 41%) and administration work (36%).
-45% of high school internships turn into full-time position with the employer.
+73% of these employers offer internships doing social media marketing projects, followed by data entry (40%) and administration work (36%).
+And 45% of high school internships turn into full-time position with the employer.

-InVEST continues broadening its outreach and developing content that appeals to Millennials.
-By expanding the number of high schools and colleges with InVEST programs, InVEST has made an important contribution to the U.S. insurance industry's future workforce.
+Invest continues to broaden its outreach and develop content that appeals to both Millennials and GenZ.
+By expanding the number of high schools and community colleges with Invest programs, we are making an important contribution to the U.S. insurance industry's future workforce.

 Did You Know?

-- InVEST works with 790 educators in 44 states.
-More than 29,000 students are learning about insurance and career opportunities this school year.
+- Invest works with over 890 programs in 46 states.
+More than 31,000 students have learned about insurance and career opportunities this school year.

-InVEST is working with 91 colleges that offer insurance as certificate, associate or a four-year degree program.
-The InVEST high school program is a feeder system into the colleges and works closely with Gamma Iota Sigma.
+Invest is working with over 90 colleges that offer insurance as certificate, associate or a four-year degree program.
+The Invest high school program is a feeder system into the colleges and works closely with Gamma Iota Sigma.